 Do I Need a Lawyer to Help Me with My DUI Case?

-Even if there’s a lack of evidence against you, you should still consult with one of our Los Angeles DUI attorneys just in case.
+Even if there’s no evidence against you, you should still consult with a lawyer just in case.
 Remember, while a lack of evidence for your DUI is good, you shouldn’t rest comfortably yet.
-To ensure that you have a strong defense and what little evidence the prosecution has against you doesn’t put you at risk, you’ll need a lawyer to assist you.
+You’ll need a lawyer to ensure that you have a strong defense and that the prosecution’s evidence doesn’t put you at risk.

 Don’t Fight Against Your DUI Charges Alone